Acute disseminated encephalomyelitis: ADEM in COVID-19

 Neurological symptoms were the main presentation of COVID-19, which did not correlate with the severity of respiratory symptoms.
 The high incidence of ADEM with hemorrhage is striking.
 Brain inflammation is likely caused by an immune response to the disease rather than neurotropism.
-CSF analysis was not indicative of an infectious process, neurological impairment was not present in the acute phase of the infection, and neuroimaging findings were not typical of classical toxic and metabolic disorders.
+Cerebrospinal fluid analysis was not indicative of an infectious process, neurological impairment was not present in the acute phase of the infection, and neuroimaging findings were not typical of classical toxic and metabolic disorders.
 The finding of bilateral periventricular relatively asymmetrical lesions allied with deep white matter involvement, that may also be present in cortical gray-white matter junction, thalami, basal ganglia, cerebellum, and brainstem suggests an acute demyelination process.
 Additionally, hemorrhagic white matter lesions, clusters of macrophages related to axonal injury and ADEM-like appearance were also found in subcortical white matter.

 Causes

 Since the discovery of the anti-MOG specificity against multiple sclerosis diagnosis it is considered that ADEM is one of the possible clinical causes of anti-MOG associated encephalomyelitis.

-About how the anti-MOG antibodies appear in the patients serum there are several theories:
+There are several theories about how the anti-MOG antibodies appear in the patient's serum: